Multiphase Flow

 Geometry

-As in the previous examples, the Geometry XML block is used to select the cells in which the boundary conditions are applied.
-To mimic the setup of the original SPE10 test case, we place a source term in the middle of the domain, and a sink term in each corner.
+The Geometry XML block is used to select cells where boundary conditions are applied.
+To mimic the setup of the original SPE10 test case, we place a box-shaped source term in the middle of the domain and a sink term in each corner.
 The specification of the boundary conditions applied to the selected mesh cells is done in the FieldSpecifications block of the XML file using the names of the boxes defined here.

 <Geometry>